asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

    ```

 ## Replication Levels

-There are **2 possible levels of replication** that this code base allows for.
-You can run the entire pipeline or focus on specific steps, depending on the part of the experiment you are interested in.

 ### Full Replication
 If you want to run the entire pipeline from data cleaning to figure generation, run: